tek256/astera/README.md

 	<pre><code>Here are some things you can do to help contribute!
 - Bug Review & Search
 - Wiki / Code Documentation
-- Unit Test Creation
-- Example Creation
+- Example Creation</code></pre>
-- Input Mappings
-	- PS4
-	- Xbox One
-	- Generic Gamepad
-- Platform Specific Testing
-	- Mac OSX
-		- x86_64
-	- Linux
-		- ARMv8
-	- BSD
-		- x86_64</code></pre>
 </div>
 <div id="changelog">
 <h3>Change Log</h3>
+<pre><code>Oct 24, 2019
+- Removing level.c/h until functional
+- Updating to comply with pedantic compilation
+- Buttoning up some semantics
+- Refactoring to have consistent API naming
+- Really wanting chicken strips
+- Moving to C11 for anonymous union support
+- Working on CI Support in other repository
-<pre><code>Oct 21, 2019
+Oct 21, 2019
 - Working on render cache
 - UI implementation work
 Oct 10, 2019